Zotaru/Zotaru/README.md

 </p>

 ### I'm a [42](https://42.fr/) student and on this github, you will find all my projects during my cursus and more.
 ### Many years ago, some friends advise me to try the entry test of 42 school because for them I was made to be a developer.
-The entry test consists of a month at school dotted with exams.
+The entry test (named the pool) consists of a month at school dotted with exams.

 ### POV my friends that corrupted me:
 <p align="center">